Seven Stars Peak hike in Taipei from/to Xiaoyoukeng 小油坑 is an alternate route up to the top of Yangmingshan.

 The hike up to the peak is not too steep, but there are some short upwards portions.
 Hikers can get some pretty views of Yangmingshan Park and the rolling bamboo grass hills.

 The bamboo, at times, is quite high.

-Some sulphur steam vents.
-The sulphur makes a green/yellow colors on the rocks.
+Some sulfur steam vents.
+The sulfur makes a green/yellow colors on the rocks.

-A view of the Xiaoyoukeng parkling lot where the hike began,.
+A view of the Xiaoyoukeng parking lot where the hike began,.

 Occasionally you get some nice views of the Taipei basin.

 A view of the Qixing (Seven Stars) Main Peak.

 Hikers heading down from the Main Peak of Seven Stars.